gesellkammer/maelzel/docs/configkeys.rst

     | Default: **1.5**  -- ``float``
     | *A factor applied to the staffsize when rendering to png via lilypond.
 Useful if rendered images appear too small in a jupyter notebook*

+.. _config_show_lilypondglissandominimumlength:

+show.lilypondGlissandoMinimumLength:
+    | Default: **5**  -- ``int``
+    | *The minimum length of a glissando in points.
+Increase this value if glissando linesare not shown or are too short (this might be the case within the context of dottednotes or accidentals)*

 .. _config_show_pngresolution:

 show.pngResolution: